hipstas/audio-ml-introduction/01 Tag and Extract Chimes.md

 ### Classifying Audio

-- Open a new terminal window and e nter the following commands to launch the included Jupyter notebook.
+- Open a new terminal window and enter the following commands to launch the included Jupyter notebook.

 ```
 cd ~/Desktop/audio-ml-introduction-master/